| The Times Leader October 13th 1930

 tender-hearted set of people.
 We must not hesitate, for example, to crush

 the kulaks and send them to cut wood in the forests of the north."
+THE FIVE-YEARS PLAN The active minority firmly

 believes that ultimately Communism will be victorious.
 To attain this